Fibrodysplasia Ossificans Progressiva

 Offers Telehealth

 Originally from Big Bear, a small ski resort town in Southern California, Todd Horton, MD, moved to the Appalachian Highlands after retiring from the U.S. Navy in Portsmouth, Virginia.
 He was drawn to the region for its scenic rural charm, convenient access to amenities and the warmth of its small-town feel.
 Dr. Horton specializes in upper extremity and hand surgery with a focus on restoring function through precise mechanical repair.
 He enjoys helping patients recover from injuries and regain the strength and confidence to return to their everyday lives.
 In his free time, Dr. Horton enjoys precision and tactical shooting, motorsports and taking part in local organizations including VictorySports MotoCross, the South East Trail Riders Association and regional rodeo and gun clubs.
 Dr. Horton is rated as a Distinguished provider by MediFind in the treatment of Fibrodysplasia Ossificans Progressiva.
-His top areas of expertise are Progressive Osseous Heteroplasia, Fibrodysplasia Ossificans Progressiva, Osteoarthritis, and Carpal Tunnel Syndrome.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Progressive Osseous Heteroplasia, Fibrodysplasia Ossificans Progressiva, Osteoarthritis, and Carpal Tunnel Syndrome.
+Dr. Horton is board certified in American Board Of Orthopaedic Surgery.

 Elite in Fibrodysplasia Ossificans Progressiva